 The number of co-leaders and assistants needed will depend on the number of riders present.
 At least one is necessary, but two or three would be ideal.

-In the event of an accident or injury, one can stay with the riders involved.
-Having a dedicated sweeper at the tail of the group will avoid any riders falling off the back.
+In an accident or injury, one can stay with the riders involved.
+A dedicated sweeper at the group’s tail will prevent riders from falling off the back.

-Assistants and co-leaders with some mechanical knowledge and/or first aid training are a big plus.
+Assistants and co-leaders with mechanical knowledge and/or first aid training are a big plus.

 Bring everything you need